-On May 12, 2014, students from Salesian Middle School and Henryk Sienkiewicz High School in Sokołów Podlaski once again had the opportunity to lead international guests through their town’s Jewish history.
+On May 12, 2014, students from Salesian Junior High School and Henryk Sienkiewicz High School in Sokołów Podlaski once again had the opportunity to lead international guests through their town’s Jewish history.
 This time the students were paid a visit by board members and employees of Facing History and Ourselves – an international organization bringing together almost 30 thousand educators.
 Main mission of the organization is to combat racism, anti-Semitism and prejudice in favor of education in the democratic spirit.

 The atmosphere of the meeting between Sokołów School of Dialogue graduates and their guests was extremely positive.
 The group of educators was curious to hear about students’ experience as regards the workshops they had participated in.
 Young guides led their guests on a tour through Sokołów’s Jewish sites – the informational route of which was prepared during School of Dialogue workshops.
 Enthusiasm on the side of the students, but also their guests, shined through the informal conversations struck also in the course of the walking tour.